-Elizabethtown College is a selective, independent, residential, coeducational college located on 203-acres in south central Pennsylvania.
-Its approximately 1,800 undergraduates hail from 28 states and 23 countries.
+Elizabethtown College is a selective, independent, residential, coeducational college located on 204-acres in south central Pennsylvania.
+Its approximately 1,600 undergraduates hail from 28 states and 15 countries.

-As Elizabethtown College students are challenged to take responsibility for the direction of their education and embark on a journey of self-transformation, the specific Signature Learning Experiences are unique from one student to the next, helping to make the Elizabethtown experience distinctive from other colleges.
+As Elizabethtown College students are challenged to take responsibility for the direction of their education and embark on a journey of self-transformation, the specific Signature Learning Experiences are unique from one student to the next, helping to make the Elizabethtown experience distinctive.

 Get to know Elizabethtown College